-There is great exploration of materials and subject matter as artists seek to create an 'impact', whether good or bad.
+There is great exploration of materials and subject matter as artists seek to create an impact, whether good or bad.
 Politically focused art is more interested in creating an immediate statement, rather than a lasting piece of artwork.
-This is not to say its not valid or important because art can help political statements be more widely accepted, but I'm interested to see how some of the contemporary work will age.
+This is not to say that it’s not valid or important because art can help political statements be more widely accepted, but I’m interested to see how some of the contemporary work will age.
 Is it sustainable?
 Will it remain valid and relevant?

 Tell us a little about your latest projects.